 Candidates for admission to the MACJ and MAHS programs are required to hold a four-year baccalaureate degree (or equivalent) from an accredited institution.
 An undergraduate degree in criminal justice is not a requirement; qualified students from all backgrounds are encouraged to submit applications.
-An admission decision is based on a combination of a student's undergraduate and/or graduate academic performance, professional experience, letters of recommendation and/or standardized test score.
-All students are encouraged to submit Graduate Record Examination (GRE) or Miller Analogy Test (MAT) scores in support of their application.
-Required documents for admission are as follows:
+An admission decision is based on a combination of a student's undergraduate and/or graduate academic performance, professional experience, and supplemental documents.